jesus-figueroa/lol-account-checker/README.md

 Accounts will be in a file named "accounts-1234567.12345.txt", created where the script is ran.

 NEW: Added concurrency for faster account checking.
+Timeout to reduce rate limiting.
+Changed rank endpoint for faster checking.
+Caching for champion data.

 * Region
 * Name